minprog/programming-2/30 Problem Sets/10 Mispellings/10 Standard edition.md

     zip -r pset5.zip pset5

 If you type `ls` thereafter, you should see that you have a new file called pset5.zip in ~/Dropbox.
-(If you realize later that you need to make a change to some file and re-ZIP everything, you can delete the ZIP file you already made with rm pset5.zip, then create a new ZIP file as before.) * Once done creating your ZIP file, open up Chrome inside of the appliance (not on your own computer) and visit this very webpage and logging in.
+(If you realize later that you need to make a change to some file and re-ZIP everything, you can delete the ZIP file you already made with **rm pset5.zip**, then create a new ZIP file as before.) * Once done creating your ZIP file, open up Chrome inside of the appliance (not on your own computer) and visit this very webpage and logging in.